N7Huntsman/CurvyWalls13/README.md

 ##### [![become a patron](.assets/patreon-image.png)](https://www.patreon.com/bePatron?u=46113583) If you want to support me or just help me buy doggy treats!
 Also, you can keep up to date on what I'm working on.
 I will be announcing any new modules or pre-releases there for anyone wanting to help me test things out!

+> Need to build, deploy locally, or publish a release?
+See: [BUILD-DEPLOY-PUBLISH.md](./BUILD-DEPLOY-PUBLISH.md)

 ## [For Developers, please read these instructions](#For-Developers)

 ## [DF Curvy Walls](https://github.com/flamewave000/dragonflagon-fvtt/blob/master/df-curvy-walls/README.md)